Registered Traveler: Preferred Traveler

 The Preferred Traveler program is run by Vigilant Solutions, a Jacksonville Beach-based company.
-The company’s program differentiates itself by adding a suite of value-added services for the traveler.
+The company's program differentiates itself by adding a suite of value-added services for the traveler.

 Identifying information

 Passengers who participate in this system must first provide personal biographical information including name, address, phone number, citizenship status, and previous addresses, along with other information.
 The biographical information will be collected by a commercial Registered Traveler service provider.
-The biographical portion of the enrollment may be accomplished via a secure web site.
+The biographical portion of the enrollment may be accomplished via a secure website.
 Next, the applicant will proceed to the biometric phase of the enrollment process.
 During biometric enrollment applicants will present identification documents and fingerprints.
 Applicants may also choose to have an image of their iris taken if they wish to use an iris image as an alternative to a fingerprint scan at the security checkpoint.
-The iris image is totally non-invasive to the eye.
+The iris image is non-invasive to the eye.
 Once the biometric enrollment is complete, the service provider submits the collected data to the TSA which performs a Security Threat Assessment (STA) of the applicant.
-If the assessment does not indicate that the applicant is suspected of posing a risk to aviation security, the TSA will return an approved STA result to the service provider.
+If the assessment indicates that the applicant is not suspected of posing a risk to aviation security, the TSA will return an approved STA result to the service provider.
 The service provider will then provide the passenger with a Registered Traveler card.
 The card will be a smartcard, containing biometric information to prevent the card from being used by unauthorized persons.
-This card will then be inserted into a verification kiosk at the special checkpoints, which will verify the passengers biometrics (fingerprint or iris scan) and acknowledge membership and clearance to proceed to RT screening.
+This card will then be inserted into a verification kiosk at the special checkpoints, which will verify the passenger's biometrics (fingerprint or iris scan) and acknowledge membership and clearance to proceed to RT screening.

 Controversy

 Privacy

 This system, like the related Secure Flight, has come under fire for its privacy implications although less so because Registered Traveler unlike Secure Flight is voluntary.
 The potential effectiveness has also been questioned.
 On the privacy front Registered Traveler collects far more information than Secure Flight including biometrics.
 While supporters assert that this program is voluntary, critics assert that RT's extensive background checks will be misused.
 The privacy safeguards and rules can be found in the RTIC specification and the TSA RT Privacy Impact Assessment (PIA).
-Many airports and airlines already offer access to shorter "priority" security lines to first class or other status travelers without requiring any background checks.
+Many airports and airlines already offer access to shorter "priority" security lines to first-class or other status travelers without requiring any background checks.